PolyArch/cs259/hws/hw1.md

 1. What metric (and mean) should you use to compare the performance between different system configurations?
 Why?

-2. For these three program properties: a) memory regularity, b) control regularity, and
+2. For these three program properties -- a) memory regularity, b) control regularity, and
-   c) locality, name one statistic in gem5 that might help you categorize a workload.
+   c) locality -- name one statistic (or combination of statistics)
+      from stats.txt that might help you categorize a workload as having that property.
       (eg. for control regularity, it is inversely proportional to the number of branch instructions ... but you can think of a better one).

 3. For each microbenchmark, how would you describe/characterize its a) memory regularity, b) control regularity, c) locality?

-4. For each microbenchmark, which microarchitecture parameter is it most sensitive to?  (in other words, what do you think the "bottleneck" is).
+4. For each microbenchmark, explain which microarchitecture parameter is it most sensitive to (in other words, what do you think the "bottleneck" is), and justify using reasoning or statistics.
+   You might need to run other experiments, or look at the stats to help identify.

 5. Pick a microbenchmark; propose one application enhancement, ISA enhancement, and microarchitecture enhancement that you think would be very effective for that microbenchmark.